-17 Clause 97 of the 2018 Bill states "(1) For the purposes of this Chapter, the term 'notified date' refers to the date notified by the Central Government under sub-section (3) of section 1.
+&lt;sup>14 Clause 97 of the 2018 Bill states"(1) For the purposes of this Chapter, the term 'notified date' refers to the date notified by the Central Government under sub-section (3) of section 1.
 (2) The notified date shall be any date within twelve months from the date of enactment of this Act.
 (3) The following provisions shall come into force on the notified date-(a) Chapter X; (b) Section 107; and (c) Section 108.
 (4) The Central Government shall, no later than three months from the notified date establish the Authority.
 (5) The Authority shall, no later than twelve months from the notified date notify the grounds of processing of personal data in respect of the activities listed in sub-section (2) of section 17.
-(6) The Authority shall no, later than twelve months from the date issue codes of practice on the following matters-(a) notice under section 8; (b) data quality under section 9; (c) storage limitation under section 10; (d) processing of personal data under Chapter III; (e) processing of sensitive time period within which the Authority had to be established and the subsequent rules and regulations notified.
+(6) The Authority shall no, later than twelve months from the date notified date issue codes of practice on the following matters-(a) notice under section 8; (b) data quality under section 9; (c) storage limitation under section 10; (d) processing of personal data under Chapter III; (e) processing of sensitive personal data under Chapter IV; (f) security safeguards under section 31; (g) research purposes under section 45;(h) exercise of data principal rights under Chapter VI; (i) methods of de-identification and anonymisation; (j) transparency and accountability measures under Chapter VII.
+(7)Section 40 shall come into force on such date as is notified by the Central Government for the purpose of that section.(8) The remaining provision of the Act shall come into force eighteen months from the notified date."

-The present Bill does not specify any such blueprint; it does not provide any details on either when the Bill will be notified or the time period within which the Authority shall be established and specific rules and regulations notified.
+shall be established and specific rules and regulations notified.
 Considering that 25 provisions have been deferred to rules that have to be framed by the Central Government and a further 19 provisions have been deferred to the regulations to be notified by the Authority the absence and/or delayed notification of such rules and regulations will impact the effective functioning of the Bill.